reacfen/uninttp/README.md

 #include <uninttp/uni_auto.hpp>
 ```

-uninttp also has a C++ module version, so if your compiler supports [C++20 modules](https://en.cppreference.com/w/cpp/language/modules), you can do something like this instead of including the whole header file into your project:
+uninttp also has a C++ module version, so, if your compiler supports [C++20 modules](https://en.cppreference.com/w/cpp/language/modules), you can do something like this instead of including the whole header file into your project:

 ```cpp
 import uninttp.uni_auto; // Improves compilation speed